Safety Recall RVXX2004, Pedal Plate – 2020-2021 Volvo VAH, VHD, VNL & VNR

 (September 2020)

-Volvo Trucks has determined that a defect that relates to motor vehicle safety exists in certain VN model vehicles fitted with the part 82754992 with the date code September, 2019 OR October, 2019.
+Volvo TruckseBay logo has determined that a defect that relates to motor vehicle safety exists in certain VN model vehicles fitted with the part 82754992 with the date code September, 2019 OR October, 2019.

 The die cast pedal plate may have a casting process issue that can result in failure of the pedal plate at one of three attachment ears that support the brake pedal shaft.
 If the attachment ear fails and the brake pedal shaft works its way out of one of the two other attachment holes, the brake pedal may dislodge, making the brake pedal inoperable.
 An inoperable brake pedal presents a risk of a vehicle crash.